 Feathered Pipe Ranch

 Since 1975, Feathered Pipe Ranch has been welcoming people to its corner of the northern Rocky Mountains outside Helena, Montana, offering week-long retreats in yoga, meditation, Ayurveda, and conscious living guided by some of the world's most celebrated teachers and wisdom holders.
 It is described on their own website as a place between awe and ahhh, which is about as accurate a two-word summary as you could hope for.
 This montage film is an attempt to translate that feeling into moving image: the alpine light, the laughter around shared meals, the stillness of people who have genuinely unplugged, the particular quality of community that forms when strangers spend a week together doing inner work in a beautiful place.
-There is no interview, no narration.
-Just the ranch, the mountains, and the felt peace.
+No interview, no narration, simply the silence and serenity of the ranch, the mountains, and the felt peace.

 Let’s Work Together